Marial Shayok: Virginia

+Iowa State

-Shayok scored 24 points in a 77-60 win over Kansas on January 5, 2019.
+Playing for Iowa State, Shayok scored 24 points in a 77–60 win over Kansas on January 5, 2019.
 On January 7, Shayok was named Big 12 Player of the Week.
-In the semifinals of the Big 12 Conference tournament, the redshirt senior hit a pair of big 3-pointers in the final two minutes to help five-seed Iowa State topped top seed Kansas State 63-59.
-Shayok finished with a game-high 21 points, helping the Cyclones battled back from a five-point deficit with 2 minutes, and 47 seconds remaining.
-None were bigger than the final two Shayok hit.
-On March 16, 2019, in the finals of the Big 12 Conference tournament, Shayok scored 15 points in a 78-66 win over Kansas and was named the Big 12 tournament MVP to add to being named First-team All-Big 12.
+In the semifinals of the Big 12 Conference tournament, the redshirt senior hit a pair of big 3-pointers in the final two minutes to help five-seed Iowa State defeat top seed Kansas State 63–59.
+Shayok finished with a game-high 21 points, helping the Cyclones battle back from a five-point deficit with 2 minutes, and 47 seconds remaining.
+None were bigger than the final two shots Shayok hit.
+On March 16, in the finals of the Big 12 Conference tournament, Shayok scored 15 points in a 78–66 win over Kansas and was named the Big 12 tournament MVP to add to being named First-team All-Big 12.